September 3 - 4

 Iaian Archibald

-DeepSense
+at DeepSense

 Ibrahim is a maritime researcher and educator with global experience in logistics and sustainability.
 Co-author of From Piracy to Transhipment, he also serves as Managing Editor of the International Journal of Maritime Themes.
 His work has earned awards from Emerald Insight and Jamaica’s Prime Minister.